How ISO:9001 2015 Revision impacts Construction

 What does it mean in construction: This is a huge change.
 In reality this change gives a lot of freedom to the organizations to prove that they have considered all necessary risks for their project/services during the planning stage.
 Construction industry suffers a lot from poor planning and this is now forcing the companies to find ways of making sure that they have captured all the risks and that they will make everything possible to eliminate or reduce them.

 My opinion: I am really interested to see how this would affect the industry.
 Worst case scenario: the Quality Manager would have to produce a new register/spreadsheet identifying all the risks of a project trying to get feedback from planners, designers, construction managers and project managers.
 Best case scenario: there would be a real integration of risk-based thinking during the tendering process and then during the construction of a project.
 Let’s be honest with ourselves: nobody was really issuing any preventive measures in construction industry and there is rarely any serious thinking on “what could go wrong” in our project.
 When things go wrong though (and they always do more or less), everybody is trying to firefight running like a headless chicken.
-Definitely a very good change!
+Definitely a very welcomed change!

 Products and Services